KikiBerg/Kikicodes/README.md

 ### Code Used

 * I looked back to "Love running" walkthrough material to get help constructing my initial project.
+* U used this code I found on [StackOverflow](https://stackoverflow.com/questions/13766015/is-it-possible-to-configure-a-required-field-to-ignore-white-space), so that the user would not be able to put whitespace at the beginning/end, when filling the contact form.

 ### Content